 Detailed data on raptor movements can help inform decision makers about where to place wind power facilities, or provide land managers important information about habitat use.

 Scientists use two primary types of transmitters to track individual bird movements: traditional (VHF) radio transmitters, and satellite transmitters.
-Birds fit with traditional radio transmitters are typically tracked within a relatively close range (several miles) by plane, vehicle, or on foot using a receiver.
+Birds fitted with traditional radio transmitters are typically tracked within a relatively close range (several miles) by plane, vehicle, or on foot using a receiver.
 Birds fitted with satellite transmitters can be tracked at a global scale because they relay location information via satellites.
 Developing tracking technology relays GPS locations using the cellular phone network.

-To date, BRI researchers and our collaborators have tracked a variety of raptors including Bald Eagles, Peregrine Falcons, Ospreys, and Great-horned Owls.
+To date, BRI researchers and our collaborators have tracked a variety of raptors including Bald Eagles, Peregrine Falcons, Ospreys, and Great Horned Owls.
 These individuals continue to provide remarkable information that is valuable in a wide spectrum of research, management, conservation, and legislative decisions.

 Conservation biologists are continually challenged to evaluate the status of bird populations.
 Importantly, we try to detect declines as they occur.
 We prioritize collecting information needed to detect and measure changes in the stability of raptor populations.
 In order to achieve this, we survey raptor populations to document the number of individuals, breeding pairs, nonbreeding pairs, nests, or young produced in an area.
 Birds can be detected by direct observation (counting), sound (responses to playback calls), or by capturing and banding them.